j-hc/revanced-magisk-module/README.md

 ## Installation
  * Simply flash the module, you do not need to install YouTube or Music beforehand.
 Everything is handled by the module.
  * No need for a reboot after the installation.
 YouTube or Music will be mounted immediately.
+ * x86 and x86_64 arches are not supported!

 ## Updating
 The modules support Magisk update which means you will receive updates from your Magisk app, downloading from github releases and reflashing is not necessary.